Tottenham Hale station: 20th century

 On 29 August 1913 a northbound mail train (carrying passengers) ran into the back of a freight train just south of the station at Tottenham South Junction.
 The cause was a signal passed at danger in foggy conditions.
 Two passengers were badly injured, 16 less so.

 The area was always susceptible to flooding, one of the worst instances being between 18 and 22 February 1919 when the River Lea overflowed its banks and rail traffic was suspended.

 In 1919 there were, as well as the two sets of main lines, some private sidings serving local industries.
 Other sidings in the area were used to clean passenger rolling stock when not in service.

 In 1923 operation passed to the London & North Eastern Railway, and following nationalisation in 1948 the station became part of British Railways Eastern Region.

-On 12 February 1927 an express passenger train was in collision with a lorry on a level crossing.
+On 12 February 1927 an express passenger train, hauled by LNER Class D15 4-4-0 No. 8808, was in collision with a lorry on a level crossing.
 Owing to foggy conditions, the train was not travelling at high speed.

-On 4 October 1929 another accident occurred at Tottenham North Junction (just south of the station) when a goods train passed a signal at danger and was hit by a passenger train.
+On 4 October 1929, another accident occurred at Tottenham North Junction (just south of the station) when a goods train, hauled by LNER Class J15 0-6-0 No. 7938, passed a signal at danger and was hit by a passenger train, which was hauled by LNER Class B17 4-6-0 No. 2808 Gunton.
 There were no fatalities.

-On 21 March 1944 (during World War Two) a number of incendiary bombs fell close to the station, destroying a lineside hut.
+On 21 March 1944 (during World War Two), several incendiary bombs fell close to the station, destroying a lineside hut.